viebel/codox-klipse-theme/README.md

 ## Live Documentation

-You can make your documentation live and interactive with the [KLIPSE plugin](https://github.com/viebel/klipse), by including the `:klipse` theme in your `project.clj`.
+You can make your `codox` documentation live and interactive with the [KLIPSE plugin](https://github.com/viebel/klipse), by including the `:klipse` theme in your `project.clj`.